guy915/How-To-Know-Everything/README.md

 **Biomedical Engineering** - Advancing regenerative medicine, bioprinting, and gene editing for tissue and organ renewal.

 **Computer Science** - Applying AI, neural networks, and computational neuroscience to model and optimize aging interventions.

+>  *This is research, not facts.
+Take everything with a grain of salt, always doubt first, agree after, and even then keep questioning.*

+Start here.